 Also known as building write-off, these deductions are available for the depreciation of the building’s structure and are based on the historical construction costs of the building and any items fixed permanently to the building.
-Examples include the bricks, mortar and walls.
+Examples include the bricks, windows, doors and walls.

 When assessing capital works deductions commercial warehouses can fall into two ATO classifications.

 The first is as a “building intended to be used on completion for non-residential purposes such as a shop or office”.
-Investors in this category can claim eligible capital works deductions if construction commenced after 19 July 1982 at a rate of 2.5 per cent or 4 per cent, depending on the year of construction.
+Investors in this category can claim eligible capital works deductions if construction commenced after 19 July 1982 at a rate of 2.5 per cent or 4 per cent, depending on the actual date of construction.

 The second classification is a “building intended to be used wholly or mainly for industrial activities”.
 This category is for industrial warehouses used for manufacturing.
-In this case, investors can claim capital works deduction on the warehouse’s construction cost at a rate of 4 per cent per year if it was built after 26 February 1992.
+In this case, investors can claim capital works deduction on the warehouse a rate of 4 per cent per year if it was built after 26 February 1992.
 But if the building was constructed after 15 September 1987 and before 26 February 1992, this rate changes to 2.5 per cent.

 Plant and equipment assets

-Plant and equipment assets refer to items which can be easily removed from the property and can be claimed by property owners in two ways:
+Plant and equipment assets refer to items which are mechanical or easily removable and these assets can be claimed by property owners:

 Warehouse tenants can claim depreciation on any fit-out they add from the starting date of their lease.
 If a tenant removes items at the end of their tenancy, they may also be able to claim any remaining depreciation for assets that are removed and scrapped when they vacate the warehouse.

-This can become complicated to work out who is entitled to claim what, as warehouse owners are also entitled to claim depreciation on assets installed and left behind by previous tenants once a tenancy has ceased.
-For this reason, it’s important to contact a Quantity Surveyor to ensure that each party makes their claim correctly.
+This can become complicated to work out who is entitled to claim what, as warehouse owners are also entitled to claim depreciation on assets installed once a tenancy has ceased.
+For this reason, it’s important to contact a quantity surveyor to ensure that each party makes their claim correctly.

 How to claim warehouse depreciation

-Property depreciation can make a significant difference to an investor’s cash flow each financial year so it’s important to organise a tax depreciation schedule.
+Property depreciation can make a significant difference to a property owner’s cash flow each financial year so it’s important to organise a tax depreciation schedule.